Civil Society Innovation Project Internship

 Contribution to other program initiatives is encouraged.

-Qualifications: Internship is open to undergraduate or graduate students in Human Rights studies.
-Interns should be familiar with Human Rights concepts and the work of NGOs.
+Qualifications: Interns should be familiar with Human Rights concepts and the work of NGOs.
+Graduate students preferred.

 Compensation: Interns eligible for academic credit will be preferred.